 Contract Management provides a generic contract for tracking basic contract information and lifecycle.
 It is used by BMC Asset Management and BMC Service Level Management as a basis for their specific definitions of a contract.
 BMC Asset Management extends the Contract Management module to provide detailed contract functionality for lease, warranty, support, maintenance, and software license management.

 You can create stand-alone contracts or contracts that are related to CIs.
 The following table lists the contract types that BMC Asset Management provides:

-Contract types provided by Remedy Asset Management
+Contract types provided by BMC Asset Management

 Use a lease contract to track details associated with leasing equipment.
 For example, if you lease several servers from one company, you might have a master lease contract that shows the general terms and conditions.
 You might have subcontracts for each server.

 Use a maintenance contract to provide routine maintenance by a vendor.
 For example, when you purchase a network printer, it might come with a maintenance contract.
 Or, you might decide to purchase an additional or extended maintenance contract.

 Use a master contract as the overarching contract with a company for which you have additional related contracts.
 The related contracts can include software licenses, support contracts, and any other type of contract.

 If created by your application administrator, additional contract types might be available, such as a statement of work contract.
 Application administrators can create additional contract types, as described in Creating contract types.